lqc/thinkcspy/source/list_algorithms.rst

 Please try this yourself, and find a few more solutions by hand.

-We'd like to write a program to find solutions to the this puzzle.
+We'd like to write a program to find solutions to this puzzle.
 In fact, the puzzle generalizes to placing N queens on an NxN board, so we're going to think about the general case, not just the 8x8 case.
 Perhaps we can find solutions for 12 queens on a 12x12 board, or 20 queens on a 20x20 board.